 Creating a good learning environment can be the difference between failure and success.
 No matter whether you’re gaining educational or workplace knowledge, or a recreational skill, the location you are in, the methods you use and the culture and approach to learning can all determine performance, focus and memory.

-Schools and workplaces have all been drastically affected by the COVID-19 pandemic, which now means that many of us are having to learn and work in entirely different environments to those we are used to.
-From online learning to conferences, skills workshops and the everyday tasks that make up a working day, it’s incredibly important to ensure that you’re in an environment that is going to assist you in learning as much as possible.
+With an estimated 30% of the UK workforce working remotely at least once a week in 2022, it’s clear that COVID-19 has had a big impact on our country’s working culture.
+Having a mixture of work settings means we’re having to learn and work in entirely different environments than we did before the pandemic began.
+From online learning to conferences, skills workshops and the everyday tasks that make up a working day, it’s incredibly important to ensure that you’re in an environment that is going to assist your learning as much as possible.

 Building a good environment for learning is also important if you’re leading a training or development session.
 No matter the context, learners are going to better engage and participate if they’re in an environment where focus and creativity are maximised and they feel comfortable to share ideas and ask for help.